sujaykumaran-ps/ColaCo-Vending-Machine/README.md

 2. Install the mongodb by using the command 'brew install mongodb-community@6.0'.
 3. Run the 'brew services start mongodb-community@6.0' command to start the MongoDB server.
 4. Hit 'mongosh' command to find the connection string to use in the MongoDB Compass client app.
+5. Inside the MongoDB Compass app, create a Database named colaco and two schemas namely 'sodas' and 'admins'.

 ### Git Cloning and running the application